google/recki-ct/doc/5_phi_resolving.md

 Instead, let's create a graph.

-The graph uses variables as verticies, and Phi-assignment as edges.
+The graph uses variables as vertices, and Phi-assignment as edges.

 ![Resolve Phi](resources/resolve_phi.png)